communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Recruit and coordinate interviewing;
 * Ensuring new hire paperwork is completed and processed;
 * Informing job applicants of job duties, responsibilities, benefits, schedules, working conditions, promotion opportunities, etc.;
-* Design and implement effective training and development plans.;
+* Design and implement effective training and development plans;
 * Perform employee performance evaluations;
 * Keep track of staff schedule and working hours;
 * Create and deliver activity reports for members and volunteers.

 </br>